littleosbook/littleosbook/user_mode.md

 ## Using C for User Mode Programs

-The kernel is compiled as an ELF [@wiki:elf] binary, which is a format that allows for more complex and convenient layouts and functionality than a plain flat binary.
+The kernel is compiled as an ELF [@wiki:elf] binary, which is a format that features for more functionality than flat binary.
 The reason we can use ELF for the kernel is that GRUB knows how to parse the ELF structure.

 If we implement an ELF parser, we can compile the user mode programs into ELF binaries as well.
 We leave this as an exercise for the reader.

 One thing we can do to make it easier to develop user mode programs is to allow them to be written in C, but still compile them to flat binaries.
-In C the layout of the generated code is more unpredictable and the entry point (`main()`) might not be at offset 0.
-One way to work around this is to add a few assembler lines placed at offset 0 which calls `main()`:
+In C the layout of the generated code is more unpredictable and the entry point, `main`, might not be at offset 0.
+One way to work around this is to add a few assembly lines placed at offset 0 which calls `main`:

 ~~~ {.nasm}
     extern main